pal-robotics/realsense_gazebo_plugin/README.md

 ## Example usage with a custom robot

-Note that this was tested for the ROS2 branch with ROS Fosy distro.
+Note that this was tested for the ROS2 branch with ROS Foxy distro.
 A turtlebot3 like custom robot model was used.
-In custom robot's model.sdf, we should attach the link and sensors as;
+In custom robot's `model.sdf`, we should attach the link, sensors attached to link and joint as following;

 ```xml
     <link name="realsense_link">